Hackari/wholesome/Design.md

 ## 🧍 Player Win Condition
 - Each player tracks their **card count**
 - When a player's **card count reaches 0**, they are declared a **winner**

----

-Possible follow-ups:
-1. Define the card validation function using this array model
-2. Implement zero-sum distribution logic for post-game economy
-3. Extend data model for multiplayer + tournament support

-HAND
-ChadGPT
-Replies to this chat will be posted as a reply to the announcement, which will be seen by everyone in the chat.